patrickeklund/automaticBuild/docs/_posts/2018-01-15-connect-docker-hub-to-travis.md

 ```

 ## Create a Dockerfile
-Create a simple Dockerfile that exposes needed ports and adds the compiled jar file and starts it on startup, see below:
+Create a simple Dockerfile put it in server/src/resources/docker/, ensure that it exposes the needed ports, adds the compiled jar file and starts the spring boot application on startup, see below:

 ```
 #############################################################################